Jon Cleave of Fisherman's Friends

-Jon said that as an Ambassador he hopes to help raise Brandon Trust’s profile, increasing public support for its continuing drive to give people with learning disabilities the best opportunities in life.
+As an ambassador Jon hopes to help raise Brandon Trust’s profile, increasing public support for its continuing drive to give people with learning disabilities the best opportunities in life.

-But he has a special reason for accepting the new role because over 30 years ago he worked at Bristol’s former Purdown Hospital and was involved in converting an old Victorian farm into a market garden which has since become Brandon Trust’s Elm Tree City Farm.
+He has a special reason for becoming an ambassador.
+Over 30 years ago he worked at Bristol’s former Purdown Hospital and was involved in converting an old Victorian farm into a market garden which has since become Brandon Trust’s Elm Tree Farm.